-Make A List, Check It Twice: Decide on the gift/celebration budget and stick to it!
-Never go into debt by overspending for the holidays.
-It will haunt you long after the snow has melted.
-If you have joy on Christmas day, but find yourself pissed off for the rest of the year, it's not worth it.
-Decide on the number and size of gifts per child/family member and don't go above that.
+Make a List, Check It Twice: Decide on the gift/celebration budget, then stick to it!
+Never go into debt by overspending for the holidays; doing so will haunt you long after the snow has melted.
+If you have joy on Christmas Day but find yourself pissed off for the rest of the year, it’s not worth it.
+Decide on the number and size of gifts per child/family member, and don’t go above that.
 Be creative!
-Consider limiting your exchange to one purchased gift per person and then have your kids make homemade things to give (cards, artwork, picture frames, etc.) Having a family gathering?
-Suggest "Secret Santa" gifts.
-This way everyone is only obligated to buy one gift, not a gift for everyone.
+Consider limiting your exchange to one purchased gift per person, then have your kids make homemade things to give (cards, artwork, picture frames, etc.) Having a family gathering?
+Suggest “Secret Santa” gifts.
+That way, everyone is only obligated to buy one gift, not a gift for everyone.
 It will make your celebration more affordable at the same time!

-Giving Through Community Service: Have discussions with your kids about the 'reason for the season' and why you choose to celebrate whichever holiday(s) you observe.
-Help them to understand that the season of gift giving is not just about presents.
-Sign the whole family up to give their time to the less fortunate.
-Teach them they can make a difference in others lives by giving their time and support and they will have a more fulfilling holiday than the kids who just get piles and piles of presents.
-It will be an experience that they can take with them for the rest of their lives and will allow them to appreciate all that they do have.
+Giving Through Community Service: Have discussions with your kids about the “reason for the season” and why you choose to celebrate whichever holiday(s) you observe.
+Help them understand that the season of gift giving is not just about presents.
+Sign up the whole family to give their time to the less fortunate.
+Teach them they can make a difference in others’ lives by giving their time and support, and they will have a more fulfilling holiday than the kids who just get piles and piles of presents.
+It will be an experience they can take with them for the rest of their lives and will allow them to appreciate all they do have.

 Family Fun Time: When was the last time you played a good game of Monopoly?
-Having someone land on Boardwalk when you own it with 10 hotels and 5 houses and they only have $5 bucks left= priceless!
-Create some good times, have the kids put together a show with their favorite Christmas carol or perform one of their favorite family-friendly songs.
+Having someone land on Boardwalk when you own it with 10 hotels and five houses and they only have $5 left?
+Priceless!
+Create good times, have the kids put together a show with their favorite Christmas carol or perform one of their favorite family-friendly songs.
 When my kids get dressed up and present a skit, it is always fun to see how creative they can be.
 Who cares if they mess up their lines or forget the words to the song?
-It's all about family time and great memories!
-Top it all off with a little cookies and eggnog...just make sure the kids know which eggnog is theirs and which one is the special adult version.
-We don't want any mishaps!
+It’s all about family time and great memories!
+Top it all off with a little cookies and eggnog—just make sure the kids know which eggnog is theirs and which one is the special adult version.
+We don’t want any mishaps!